top of page

 We have several strategies that show increased correlation between profits and losses, especially on a monthly interval.
 However, for me, the key indicator is comparing the losses themselves on a monthly interval:

-The fact that the reversal strategies, dominant in this portfolio, regularly have profits at the same times does not surprise me and is expected.
+The fact that the reversal strategies, dominant in this portfolio, regularly have profits at the same time does not surprise me and is expected.
 In trading, my main goal is for losses not to be too strongly correlated - high correlation of profits is acceptable.
-The monthly correlation of losses alone is acceptable to me in this case, but I leave it to your individual assessment in the context of the portfolio's goals.
+The monthly correlation of losses alone is acceptable to me in this case, but I leave it to your assessment in the context of the portfolio's goals.

 You can read more about correlations here.